 The Social Policy and Intervention pathway at Oxford provides research training in two main areas, Comparative Social Policy (CSP) and Evidence-Based Social Intervention and Policy Evaluation (EBSIPE).

 1+3 and 2+2 routes are available in either area, with training starting either with a one-year MSc or two MPhil.
-Admission directly to the DPhil for +3 candidates is possible if they have completed a Masters course that meets the ESRC 2015 Training Guidelines.
+Admission directly to the DPhil for +3 (3 years full-time) candidates is possible if they have completed a Masters course that meets the ESRC 2015 Training Guidelines.
 Further information about the various courses can be found on the Department’s website:

 Recent activities include establishing links with policymakers, governments and non-governmental organisations in South Africa to encourage the adoption of our research findings into practice.
 One ESRC-funded student took part in a number of collaborations during her study (2011-14) to help provincial and local governments develop action plans for children affected by HIV.
 Under the ESRC Initiative on the UK in a Changing Europe funding scheme a student’s project aims to strengthen the evidence base that can inform political debate and policy in the UK.
 This concerns the practical opportunities and barriers that EU Citizens face in exercising social rights, housing, health care and education while living and working in the UK.
 ESRC doctoral students have also carried out internships in the Japanese Ministry of Health, the Rand Corporation and the World Health Organisation and a doctoral student has organised events for the ‘Open Forum: Working with EU Migrant Citizens in Oxfordshire’.